 In 1738, Magnus Lagerström was hired as treasurer and secretary.
 With his military background, it was he who kept track of all financial and practical issues.
 His office was most likely at the warehouse and the "accounting house" located west of the German Church today.
 This was the East India Company's first magazine built in 1745, where the historical museum of Gothenburg is today.

-Information on the crew was difficult to amass.
+Information on the crew was difficult to find.
 When the directors were applying for passports for the first time, the information was that the crew was made of 120 men (Kjellberg: 177) But at the time when the Gotheborg was caught by the Bidford the British ship in 1741, we found that Gotheborg had a crew of only 100 men.
 However, a crew of 100 seems to have been too few for a ship of this size, a crew of 140 would have been the number to expect.

 Thanks to that this roll is still existing, we have had access to a part of the roll (perhaps the whole?).
 The roll of Peter Holmertz is for 101 persons plus 3 small boys who had snuck onboard in Gothenburg.
 The roll however seems to have been missing 2 pages with an additional 40 names.
 So they had possibly sailed with a crew of 141.

-The highest in command was Anders Taubeltou (August Tabuteau), the premier supracargoe'.
+The highest in command was Anders Taubeltou (August Tabuteau), the premier supercargo'.
 This was the highest in command on board.
 His last trip was to Bengal with Fredericus Rex Svecia.
 He, as so many others, came home as late as the 18th October the year before.
-One single document was a note, dated 26 April 1746 from "H. Konig Campbell & Co" with a requirement for the council that "Mr. Premier Supercargo, should sign his agreement / oath / declaration given under oath, the reason for the foundering".
+One single document was a note, dated 26 April 1746 from "H. Koenig Campbell & Co" with a requirement for the council that "Mr. Premier Supercargo, should sign his agreement / oath / declaration given under oath, the reason for the foundering".
 After which we will never hear about August Tabuteau again.